lalomorales22/calculus-dot-exe-ollama/README.md

 - Ensure Ollama is installed and running (`ollama serve`)
 - Check that port 11434 is not blocked
 - Verify at least one model is downloaded
+- Click the CONNECT button to test the model

+**Vision features not working:**
+- Use a vision-capable model (gemma, llava, etc.)
+- Check the vision status indicator (eye icon)
+- Ensure images are under 10MB
+- Try different image formats (PNG, JPG)

 **Formulas not rendering:**
 - Check browser console for KaTeX errors
 - Ensure LaTeX syntax is correct in modulesData.ts
 - Verify KaTeX CSS is loaded

-**Theme not persisting:**
-- Check browser localStorage permissions
+**Performance issues:**
+- Use smaller models (7B) for faster responses
+- Reduce image sizes before uploading
-- Clear browser cache and reload
+- Close unused browser tabs

 ### Performance Tips

 - **Model Selection**: Smaller models (7B) are faster but less capable
 - **Memory Usage**: Larger models require more RAM
 - **Response Speed**: Adjust temperature and max_tokens in ollamaService.ts
+- **Image Size**: Compress images before uploading for faster analysis

 ## 📱 Mobile Support

 The app is fully responsive and works on mobile devices:
 - Touch-friendly interface
-- Collapsible AI assistant
+- Resizable AI assistant sidebar
 - Optimized formula rendering
+- Drag and drop image support
 - Swipe gestures supported

 ## 🤝 Contributing